malessandrini/vic20/README.md

 ## Connect4

-The connect4 game, for unexpanded VIC.
+The connect4 game, for unexpanded VIC, to be played against the computer (and it's quite strong).
 Use cursor+space or digits to play.
 See d64 floppy image in Releases.

 ![screenshot](screenshot_connect4.png)